-Unfortunately marketing is not always reality.
+Unfortunately, marketing is not always reality.
 The Recovery filter had an abysmal failure rate.
-Those expecting a short-term success in prevention of pulmonary embolus were presented with failure of a kind they never expected—fractured filters sending shards of metal to their heart, open heart surgery, lung and kidney surgery to remove broken filters, massive open procedures to take filters out of the body.
-Migration of the filter straight to the heart, Perforations of the legs of the filter into other organs.
-Pierced vessels including the aorta.
-The Recovery was indeed a disaster.
-Eventually pulled from the market voluntarily, Bard’s first retrieval filter was replaced with a disaster.
+Those expecting a short-term success in the prevention of pulmonary embolus were presented with failure of a kind they never expected—fractured filters sending shards of metal to their heart, open heart surgery, lung and kidney surgery to remove broken filters, massive open procedures to take filters out of other parts of the body, migration of the entire filter straight to the heart, perforations of the legs of the filter into other organs, and pierced vessels including the aorta.

 Bard G2 and the other Bard Filters